India–Trinidad and Tobago relations

 The bilateral relations between the Republic of India and the Republic of Trinidad and Tobago have considerably expanded in recent years with both nations building strategic and commercial ties.
 Both nations formally established diplomatic relations in 1962.
 Indo-Trinidadian and Tobagonians form the largest ethnic group in the country at 37.6% of the total population.

 Background

 Both nations were colonised by the British Empire; India supported independence of Trinidad and Tobago from colonial rule and established its diplomatic mission in 1962 - the year that Trinidad and Tobago officially gained independence from British rule.
-Trinidad and Tobago's largest ethnic group is citizens of Indian descent.
+Trinidad and Tobago's ethnic group consists of the Indigenous Taino and Irawak peoples, as well as citizens of Indian and African descent.
 The nations possess diverse natural and economic resources and are the largest economies in their respective regions.
 Both are members of the United Nations, Commonwealth of Nations, G-77 and the Non-Aligned Movement.

 Migration

-To Trinidad and Tobago

 The relationship between India and Trinidad and Tobago started on 30 May 1845, when the Fatel Razack brought 225 indentured labourers to Trinidad from India.
-Today, 37% of Trinidad and Tobago's population are of pure Indian descent.
+The majority of Indians consisted of Arawakian and Taino natives.
+However, 37% of Trinidad and Tobago's population are with mixed Indian and African descent.
+Hence the term, "dougla".
+Indian descent.
 That number is slightly higher when including multiracial individuals, mostly Dougla people.